Whether new dawn or another false one, euro zone economy is full of surprises

 The argument here for a continuation of growth is that there is plenty of spare capacity in the work force.

-Although well off its mid-2013 high of 12.1 percent, the euro zone’s unemployment rate is still 8.9 percent -- enough, Hense reckons, for two more years before there is any labour shortage.
+Although well off its mid-2013 high of 12.1 percent, the euro zone’s unemployment rate is still 8.9 percent -- enough, Hense reckons, for two more years before there is any labor shortage.

 Attempts are also being made to keep such reform coming.
 In France, President Emmanuel Macron has already signed decrees to cap payouts on unfair dismissals, while also giving companies greater freedom to hire and fire.